EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 ## Confirm that you can connect to AWS

 Before running this program, you must upload certificates to your modem.
-You should have done this with the NGWOS_AWS_Certs sketch.
+You should have done this with the NGWOS_AWS_MQTT_Certs sketch.
-Do not proceed to this program until you have successfully connected to and published a message to AWS IoT Core using the NGWOS_AWS_Certs sketch.
+Do not proceed to this program until you have successfully connected to and published a message to AWS IoT Core using the NGWOS_AWS_MQTT_Certs sketch.

 You need your thing name and endpoint again for this sketch.